 4) Karen Walker (President, Council of International Neonatal Nurses)

 5) Youth speaker

 What can be done?
 An agenda for action

 Interactive discussion between moderator and panelists on what can be done and the role of health professional associations.
-This section will also include a few survey questions and responses to live questions from participants.
+This section included a few survey questions and responses to live questions from participants.

 Thanks and close